goodblockio/decide-governance-engine/docs/ContractAPI.md

 ### ACTION `withdraw()`

-Withdraws a quantity of tokens from the voter's TLOS balance out of Trail.
+Withdraws a quantity of tokens from the voter's TLOS balance out of Decide.

 - name `voter`: the voter account to withdraw from.